How to Replace a Leaking Tap Washer

 What you’ll need

-• A flat-blade screwdriver and Phillips screwdriver
+• A flat-blade and Phillips screwdriver

-• A clean rag and an old toothbrush
+• A clean rag and an old toothbrush for cleaning the spindle

 Step 2: Turn off the water at the isolation valve